Understanding psychogenic non-epileptic seizures

 At the Rocky Mountain Center for Epilepsy we have seen a correlation not only between PTSD and PNES, but also between being “highly sensitive” and PNES.
 A highly sensitive person is an individual who has a sensory processing sensitivity, including hypersensitivity to external stimuli, a greater depth of cognitive processing, and high emotional reactivity.

 Treatments for PNES

 If you have been diagnosed with PNES you might feel confused.
 What does this diagnosis mean?
 Where do you go from here?
 How can you have seizures but not be diagnosed with epilepsy?

 With PNES, your doctor might prescribe medication to manage accompanying psychological conditions such as depression or anxiety, but hopefully will also recommend psychotherapy.
 Psychotherapy can be useful to help a patient explore, understand and manage the stressors that lead to psychogenic non-epileptic seizures.
 Identifying triggers, reducing stressors while learning about effective stress coping strategies, working with anger and the often lack of assertiveness, while treating symptoms of PTSD can all be helpful tools on the journey of reducing or possibly eliminating psychogenic non-epileptic seizures.

 Here at the Rocky Mountain Center for Epilepsy we specialize in offering holistic support for the underlying conditions of psychogenic non-epileptic seizures.

-If you ask Dr. Moenter about PNES, she would say “I believe that no one needs to be alone (confused, isolated, hopeless) in this frightening experience and everyone has the ability to walk through and away from the reality of having seizures when educated and equipped with proper tools.
+“I believe that no one needs to be alone (confused, isolated, hopeless) in this frightening experience and everyone has the ability to walk through and away from the reality of having seizures when educated and equipped with proper tools.”
+Afra Moenter, PhD

 If you or someone you know has been diagnosed with psychogenic non-epileptic seizures, contact us to see how we can support your path to healing.